A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: The Proposed Method

 \subsection{Extension for Black-Box Source Model}

-In this section, we extend our method to the challenging black-box source model case \cite{liang2022dine}, where only the target data and the corresponding predictions of the source model are available.
+In this section, we extend our method to a challenging but interesting black-box source model scenario \cite{DINE}, where only the target data and the corresponding predictions of the source model are available.
+Neither the raw source data nor the details about the source model is accessible during adaptation.
 It is a more practical scenario because we can utilize all kinds of server API as our source model.
 As no parameters are available, the source model can be treated as a black box, only providing the predictions of the target data.
 Due to no access to the trained source model parameters, the implicit feature alignment is impractical.
 Alternatively, a natural knowledge distillation (KD) \cite{KD} method is adopted to transfer the soft predictions from the source model to the target model.
 In this case, we pursue the knowledge distill to enforce the target model performing a similarity prediction with the source model.
 The knowledge distillation loss is formulated as follows:

 where $\mathcal{D}_{kl}$ denotes the Kullback-Leibler divergence loss.
-After that, we apply our bidirectional self-training strategy and information propagation based on the target student model.
+This step can transfer the knowledge from the source predictor to the target model.
+Then, to further fit the target model, we apply the proposed complementary self-training strategy and information propagation as the adaptation process.
+The details are illustrated in Figure \ref{Fig:BlackBox}.